-Aegina seduces its visitors with the fascinating ancient Greek ruins of Aphaia and Kolona and many more, the enchanting landscapes, the untouched nature, the crystal clear waters and the culinary Mediterranean delights.
-There are numerous things to do in Aegina, but just to give you a guideline, when visiting Aegina make sure to spend some time at the following destinations :
+Aegina seduces its visitors with the fascinating ancient Greek ruins of Aphaia and Kolona as well as the enchanting landscapes, the untouched nature, the crystal clear waters and the culinary Mediterranean delights.
+There are numerous things to do in Aegina, but just to give you a guideline, when visiting Aegina make sure to spend some time at the following destinations.

-Be amazed by the archaeological sites and spectacular museums like the Temple of Aphaia which is arguably the jewel in the crown of Aegina island.
+Be amazed by the archaeological sites such as the Temple of Aphaia which is arguably the jewel in the crown of Aegina island.

-Agios Nektarios, church and monastery built for the most recent Greek Orthodox saint - Agios Nektarios - The place is visited by large numbers of people, many of them seeking help from this miracle-working saint, who died in 1920.
-One of Aegina's best-kept secrets is this beautiful early 17th-century Monastery of Chrysoleonitissa, monastery which sits off in the hills of central Aegina.
+Agios Nektarios, church and monastery built in memory of the Greek Orthodox saint Agios Nektarios, is visited by large numbers of guests, many of them seeking help from this miracle-working saint who died in 1920.
+One of Aegina's best-kept secrets is this beautiful early 17th-century Monastery of Chrysoleontissa built on top of a hill in the very centre of Aegina island.

-The Monastery of Saint Catherina east of Aegina Town and west of the former capital Palaiochora (now abandoned), it is placed on the site of the former Temple of Aphrodite.
+The Monastery of Saint Catherina is also worthwhile visiting, located east of Aegina Town and west of the former capital Palaiochora, built on the site of the former Temple of Aphrodite.

 EMOTIONS AWAKENING THE SENSES

-At the seaside, Aegina's aquamarine waters do not disappoint and boast some of the best shores in Greece, including the beaches around the city of Aigina (a few meters away from Rastoni), Panagitsa, Avra a sandy beach, and Kolona with the amazing sunsets.
+Aegina's aquamarine waters boast some of the best shores in Greece, including the beaches around the city of Aegina (a few meters away from Rastoni) Panagitsa, the sandy beach of Avra and Kolona with the amazing sunsets.

-There are some coves and rocks , north of Aegina Town, past the Kolona archeological site, that are sometimes used by naturists for swimming and sunbathing.
+There are some coves and rocks north of Aegina Town, past the Kolona archaeological site, that are sometimes used by naturists for swimming and sunbathing.

 Aiginitissa Beach is trendy with shallow waters and very safe for children.
-In Perdika Beach is ideal for those who love shadow and natural shade because the beach is surrounded by trees.
+Perdika Beach surrounded by trees, is the ideal option for those who seek and enjoy natural shade.
 From Perdika you can reach the opposite island of Moni by boat in about ten minutes.
-There are deer, peacocks and wild goats living on the island.
+The island of Moni is a wild animal habitat where you can see deers, peacocks and wild goats.
 On the north side of Moni you will find a quiet unorganized beach.

-Marathonas Beach - is situated in the small traditional fishing village Marathonas.
-On both sides of the village (both north and south of the harbor pier) you find an organized sandy beach with sunbeds and umbrellas.
+Marathonas Beach is located in the small traditional fishing village of Marathonas.
+On both sides of the village (north and south of the harbor pier) you will find an organized sandy beach with sunbeds and umbrellas.

 The environment here is very well preserved and human intervention is minimal.
 The silence is broken only by the roar of the waves.

 Aegina is experiencing a renaissance during the past few years.
-Its old core is being transformed into a vibrant, youthful quarter full of cafes, bars, galleries and restaurants including monumental churches.
+It's old core is being transformed into a vibrant, youthful quarter full of cafes, bars, galleries and restaurants.
 Getting fresh high quality fish is one of the biggest challenges for any top quality restaurant.
-In this aspect, Aegina is extremely spoiled by being surrounded by the highest quality fresh fish restaurants in ArgoSaronic.
+From this aspect, Aegina town is extremely spoiled by being surrounded by the highest quality fresh fish restaurants in ArgoSaronic.

 Explore all areas of Aegina, including off-shore attractions and the many

-villages are inhabited and connected by a concrete road and easily accessible by car or motor bike.
+villages inhabited and connected by a concrete road and easily accessible by car or motor bike.
 Each village on the island has its own character.
-You can visit fishing villages with amazing beaches, and inland & mountain villages with stone built houses and traditional tavernas.
+You can visit fishing villages with amazing beaches as well as inland & mountain villages with stone built houses and traditional tavernas.

-The Rastoni team can personally organize day excursions to provide an enriching and authentic local experience for each guest.
+The Rastoni team can provide suggestions on day excursions to ensure that each guest receives an authentic local experience.